-Rebecca Hope, Director
+Rebecca Hope, Executive Director

 Rebecca started Mid-Metro Academy in 2020 with her daughter, Miranda Brist.
 Rebecca holds a Master's degree in Literature from the University of Minnesota and a BA in Language Arts/Secondary Education from Bethel University.
 In addition to her director role, she also teaches English classes for MMA and coordinates MMA's PSEO partnership with North Central University.
 Her teaching experience includes home educating her five children, teaching at multiple co-ops and homeschool academies over a thirty-year period, and serving as an English professor at the University of Northwestern-St. Paul and North Central University.
 When YEAH Academy closed its doors in the spring of 2020, Rebecca couldn't bear to see Twin Cities families lose the classes that had become so important in their teenagers' lives.
 Trusting in divine providence, she and Miranda gathered many teachers and loyal families to launch Mid-Metro Academy during a global pandemic.
 Rebecca values tradition but loves innovation.
 She believes both are essential in crafting the best learning experiences for today’s youth.
 Rebecca’s Christian faith and worldview guide her personal and professional life.
 An award-winning published author, she enjoys writing inspirational pieces in varied genres: fiction, memoir, and poetry.
 More information about her writing and faith journey is posted on her author page.

-Miranda Brist, Assistant Director
+Miranda Brist, Co-Director